harshil-sahai/academic-website/content/project/forecasts/index.md

 ---
 title: "The Value of Forecasts: Experimental Evidence from Developing Country Agriculture"
-summary: "In Progress"
+summary: "In The Field"
 tags:
-- ip
+- if
 date: "2022-03-10T00:00:00Z"
 doi: ""
 weight: 1.5